Aaron-MSB/Arduino_Assignments/README.md

-# Arduino_Assignments
+# Arduino_Case-scenarios
-Assignments for Internet of Things and Embedded Systems Specialization
+Case use scenarious for Internet of Things and Embedded Systems Specialization